Setup Guide

 Bring Your Own Database

-Crispy is stateless — we never store your LinkedIn data.
-Use our free Starter Kit to set up your own Supabase CRM and markdown campaign templates.
+Crispy stores contacts and activities by default, or you can bring your own Supabase database.
+Use our free Starter Kit to set up your own CRM and markdown campaign templates.
 You own everything.

 Get the Starter Kit